 For exactly the same amount of money that you’d spend purchasing previously mentioned ATOM Electric H.6 you can get your hands on ATOM Electric B.10.
 Differences between the two are significant, starting with the deck.

 Both are made from fine Canadian maple, but B.10 has a thicker layer of maple wood, which automatically increases the maximum allowed ridger weight to 270 lbs.
 The two boards differ even more from one another when it comes to motor type and power.

 Belt drive design allows boards to have larger more powerful motors, but it also brings more points of failure into the mix.
-Belt can come off or break, same thing goes for bearings.
+The belt can come off or break, the same thing goes for bearings.
 More power gives B.10 a very high top speed of 18 mph.
-Since the motor has more power, you shouldn’t have any problems going up steep hills, that’s another advantage of belt drive motors.
+Since the motor has more power, you shouldn’t have any problems going up steep hills, that’s another advantage of belt-drive motors.

 Designers over at ATOM should really start designing bigger batteries, or making their motors more efficient.
 I’m saying that because the advertised 6.2 miles on a single charge wasn’t that far off when I tested the board from a friend who has the B.10.
 That is awfully low mileage for such an expensive board, and we need to demand more from ATOM, because most of the other boards from them have this problem.

 I managed to get 8 miles out of the 42V battery, but my friend who rides more aggressively says he’s getting between 5-6 miles on a single charge.
 It’s a shame really, for such a powerful board to be so underpowered in the battery capacity.
 The good news is that it chargers fast.
 About 2 hours for the battery to go from empty to full, which is quit.